 - Enhanced ability to compete on a global platform

 The overarching objective of the DAC is to grow the local manufacturing value addition (MVA) by 100% in real terms between 2012 and 2021.

 Why our objectives matter

 Strategic focus areas

-The DAC’s programmes in 2016 reflect the new strategic priorities and accordingly now comprise the following three programmes:
+The DAC’s programmes in 2018 reflect the strategic priorities and accordingly comprise the following three programmes: